skiptools/skip-foundation/README.md

 None of the other `FileManager.SearchPathDirectory` enumerations are implemented in Skip.

 Both `Data` and `String` have the ability to read and write to and from URLs and path strings.

-### Codable

-Swift uses the `Encodable` and `Decodable` protocols to convert objects to and from various data formats.
-In keeping with its philosophy of *transparent adoption*, Skip supports `Encodable`, `Decodable`, and the combined `Codable` protocols for object serialization and deserialization.
-This includes automatic synthesis of default encoding and decoding as well as support for custom encoding and decoding using Swift's `Encodable` and `Decodable` APIs.
-Skip does, however, have some restrictions:

-- JSON is currently the only supported format.
-SkipFoundation includes Foundation's `JSONEncoder` and `JSONDecoder` classes.
-- Not all JSON formatting options are supported.
-- `Array`, `Set`, and `Dictionary` are fully supported, but nesting of these types is limited.
-So for example Skip can encode and decode `Array<MyCodableType>` and `Dictionary<String, MyCodableType>`, but not `Array<Dictionary<String, MyCodableType>>`.
-Two forms of container nesting **are** currently supported: arrays-of-arrays - e.g. `Array<Array<MyCodableType>>` - and dictionaries-of-array-values - e.g. `Dictionary<String, Array<MyCodableType>>`.
-In practice, other nesting patters are rare.
-- When implementing your own `init(from: Decoder)` decoding, your `decode` calls must supply a concrete type literal to decode.
-The following will work:

-    ```swift
-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        self.array = try container.decode([Int].self, forKey: .array)
-    }
-    ```

-    But these examples will not work:

-    ```swift
-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        let arrayType = [Int].self
-        self.array = try container.decode(arrayType, forKey: .array)
-    }

-    init(from decoder: Decoder) throws {
-        var container = try decoder.container(keyedBy: CodingKeys.self)
-        // T is a generic type of this class
-        self.array = try container.decode([T].self, forKey: .array)
-    }
-    ```